 A descriptive and experiential exploration of physics.
-Topics will be drawn from mechanics, waves, fluids, years of high school mathematics or MATH 060.
+Topics will be drawn from mechanics, waves, fluids, sound, heat, light, electricity, magnetism, and modern physics.
+The required preparation for this course is two years of high school mathematics or MATH 060.

 Goal: 03- Natural Science Course Frequency: Fall: N/A Spring: N/A Summer: N/A